by Brad Salzberg

 Throughout these years, government has methodically pushed Canada away from its democratic foundation.
 In its stead, the Liberals have entrenched a form of neo- authoritarianism.
 It is new, and not so new, at the same time.

 A look at the history of revolutionary China evokes parallels with present-day Canadian society.
-In specific terms, this relates to China’s Cultural Revolution, socio-political movement spanning from 1966 until founder Chairman Mao Tse Tung’s death in 1976.
+In specific terms, this relates to China’s Cultural Revolution, a socio-political movement spanning from 1966 until founder Chairman Mao Tse Tung’s death in 1976.

 Back in 1966, the cultural revolution in China introduced a policy they called “Destruction Of The Four Olds.”
 A purging of historical identity became the standard of the day.
 The targets were Customs, Culture, Habits, Ideas.